ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ![saved model](Images/saved_model.png)

-Using the Watson Studio GUI download the model into the *models* directory on your local machine.
-You can save multiple models in this directory.
+Using the Watson Studio GUI download the model into the *models* directory on your local machine using the file name `bert_wkflow_imdb_5_epochs`.

-When the model service starts, the file name that you use to save the model will be used as the model ID.
-Client programs will use this model ID when making requests for inference.

 ### 3. Build the container image
 Have a look at the Dockerfile in the current directory.